The Tip (film)

-The Tip is a 1918 American short comedy film featuring Harold Lloyd.
+The Tip is a 1918 American silent comedy short film featuring Harold Lloyd.
 Distributed by the Pathé Exchange, the film was released in US cinemas on January 6.
 The film was shown in France on March 7, 1919 under the title "Lui et la voyante".
 In the United States a re-edition was made to the film in 1921.
-Copies of the film are preserved in the archives of the International Museum of Photography and Film at George Eastman House and in private collections.
+Copies of the film are preserved in the archives of the International Museum of Photography and Film at the George Eastman Museum and in private collections.